 Upon satisfactory completion of the prescribed course of study and all other requirements for graduation, the student is entitled to graduate.
 The requirements for the degree earned by the student will be determined by the catalog in use when the candidate first enrolls at Spurgeon College.
 If a student desires to graduate under the requirements from a subsequent catalog issued while the student was pursuing a degree, the student may petition the Registrar for permission to do so.
-Spurgeon College may require a student whose enrollment has continued beyond five years to graduate according to the requirements of a more recent catalog.
+Spurgeon College may require a student whose Participation in commencement is not a requirement for graduation, but students who wish to participate are expected to do so in the commencement ceremony of the semester in which they complete their degree program.
+Students who complete their program in the winter term or summer term who wish to participate in commencement are expected to do so in the May or December commencement ceremony immediately following the term in which they completed their program.
+In extreme circumstances, students may appeal to participate in a commencement ceremony beyond the one in which they are expected to participate.
+The approval of these appeals is at the discretion of the Registrar's Office.